St Bartholomew's Hospital

 range at right angles to this one was destroyed in by bombing 1943.

-South of West Mills and off Kennet Road are Kimber's Almshouses (1939) built of chunky brick.
+South of West Mills and off Kennet Road are Kimber's Almshouses (1939) very plain and built of chunky brick.
 They were originally founded in 1795 in Cheap Street.

-To complete my walk I went along Kennet Road then Craven Road and Rockingham Road to reach Enborne Road.
+The left into Rockingham Road to reach Enborne Road.
 Tucked away off to the right are the delightful Coxedd and Pearce's Almhouses.
-They are dated 1884 - although the beautiful sunflower motif might make you think they were a little later - and were built to replaced two of the small almshouses in New Mills.
+They are dated 1884 - although the beautiful sunflower motif might make you think they were a little later - and were built to replaced two of the small almshouses in New Mills referred to earlier.
 This is a bit out on a limb but you are still only 10 minutes from the station or 15 from the town centre going back along Enborne Road.

 A footnote on the Charity of Mrs Mabel Luke: it is still involved in building new almshouses.
 A devlopment of flats has recently been completed in the centre of Newbury.
 It may lack the architectural features I so like, but it is wonderful that almshouse charities are still producing what we would now call social housing.